 Multigenerational Worship & Community Connections

-NOTICE – DUE TO COVID-19, WE ARE CLOSED AND NOT HOLDING IN PERSON SERVICES OR PROGRAMS.
-ONLINE ONLY.
-WORSHIP WILL BE MULTIGENERATIONAL.
-OTHER ONLINE PROGRAMMING CAN BE FOUND IN OUR ANNOUNCEMENTS AND ON OUR WEB CALENDAR.
+NOTICE – DUE TO COVID-19, WE ARE HOLDING BOTH VIRTUAL ZOOM AND LIMITED IN PERSON WORSHIP SERVICES AT THIS TIME.
+ALL WORSHIP WILL BE MULTIGENERATIONAL.
+OTHER RELIGIOUS EXPLORATION EVENTS & PROGRAMMING CAN BE FOUND IN OUR ANNOUNCEMENTS AND ON OUR WEB CALENDAR.

 Many Unitarian Universalist congregations and communities are embracing Multigenerational Ministry.
 We are talking about a ministry that brings all of our people together, regardless of age; a congregational life where all are welcomed, included, and encouraged to lead and participate at any age.
 When we bring the ages together to minister to and with each other — children, youth, young adults, emerging adults, the middle aged, older adults and elders — we build a whole community, not fractured or siloed by age.